yzhbradoodrrpurp/EECS498/README.md

 - [Fully-Connected Neural Networks](Assignments/A3/fully_connected_networks.ipynb): This is the further version of Two-Layer Nets that consists of much more linear layers and activation functions.
 In addition, you will also utilize **different gradient descent strategies like SGD, SGD + Momentum, RMSProp and Adam** to rev up the process and optimize the results.
 Last but not least, the assignment will also walk you through another regularization strategy called **Dropout** which differs between training time and test time.
 The network is also trained on CIFAR-10 dataset.
 The reference to gradient descent strategies is [here](Notes/006optimization.md) and reference to Dropout is [here](Notes/010ConvolutionalNeuralNetworks.md#Dropout).

 - [Convolutional Neural Networks](Assignments/A3/convolutional_networks.ipynb): This assignment will walk you through the implementation of **convolutional layer, Kaiming Initialization, pooling layer and batch normalization both in 1D and 2D**.
 Finally you will build up your own deep CNN network on your own without the aid of PyTorch modules.
-You should see a huge process in the accuracy of Image Classification trained on CIFAR-10 dataset due to the powerful CNN architecture and know why CNN is far better than just MLP.
+You should see a huge progress in the accuracy of Image Classification trained on CIFAR-10 dataset due to the powerful CNN architecture and know why CNN is far better than just MLP.
 The reference to CNN is [here](Notes/010ConvolutionalNeuralNetworks.md).

 ### A4